bbauska/LFS170x/readme.md

 &nbsp;

    * <b>Approach:</b> To make Dubai the happiest city on Earth by recreating everyday experiences for residents and visitors of Dubai, making them more personalized seamless, efficient and impactful.
-The [Smart Dubai](https://www.digitaldubai.ae/) strategy will be using three essential pillars: government efficiency, industry creation and international leadership.
+The <a href="https://www.digitaldubai.ae/">Smart Dubai</a> strategy will be using three essential pillars: government efficiency, industry creation and international leadership.
    * <b>Result:</b> By the end of 2021, Dubai government will go completely paper-free, eliminating more than one billion pieces of paper used for government transactions every day. <br/>

 When successful, Dubai will be the first blockchain-powered government driving the future economy.